 \subsection{Comparison with the existing studies}

-There is a number of past studies on the BL structure, both (semi-)analytical \citep{Kip1978,NAR93,POP93} and numerical \citep{Kley1996,ARM02,Stein2002,BAL09,Hert2017}, that postulate some form of {\it local shear} stress to enable angular momentum transport inside the BL.
+A number of past studies of the BLs, both (semi-)analytical \citep{Kip1978,NAR93,POP93} and numerical \citep{Kley1996,ARM02,Stein2002,BAL09,Hert2017}, postulate some form of {\it local shear} stress to enable angular momentum transport inside the BL.
 Since in practice transport in the BL is mediated by the global acoustic modes \citep{BRS12,BRS13a}, these studies cannot be directly compared to our work.

 Our study goes beyond (in ways already discussed in \S\ref{sect:sim}) the similar past work of \citet{BRS12,BRS13a,BRS13b} and \citet{Hert2015}, who also simulated BLs mediated by the acoustic waves.
 We explore a larger set of Mach number values, use higher resolution and longer run times, and carry out an extensive exploration of the sensitivity of our results to resolution and initial conditions.
 We also provide a very careful analysis of our results and extensively study the harmonic content of our simulations.
-All this led to new important findings such as the vortex-driven modes (\S\ref{sect:vortex}), one-armed spirals (\ref{sect:one-armed}), and so on.
+All this led to new important findings such as the vortex-driven modes (\S\ref{sect:vortex}), one-armed spirals (\S\ref{sect:one-armed}), and so on.

 \citet{BEL17} considered a different way of exciting acoustic modes in the disk, namely by coupling them to the incompressible inertial waves inside the star.
 Our use of the globally isothermal equation of state precludes us from exploring this possibility, which should be addressed by future simulations with more sophisticated treatment of gas thermodynamics.

-Finally, in their 3D, unstratified MHD simulations \citet{Bel2018} found that acoustic waves do not efficiently remove angular momentum from the accreting material in the BL, causing a dense belt of rapidly spinning material to form near the stellar equator.
-While this is an important issue, which should be addressed in the future using stratified MHD simulations with realistic thermodynamics, \citet{Bel2018} do find acoustic waves to be active in the disk, which is what our study has focused on.
+Finally, in their 3D, unstratified MHD simulations \citet{Bel2018} found that acoustic waves do not efficiently remove angular momentum from the accreting gas in the BL, causing a dense belt of rapidly spinning material to form near the stellar equator.
+While this is an important issue, which should be addressed in the future using stratified MHD simulations with realistic thermodynamics, \citet{Bel2018} do find acoustic waves to be active in the disk, which is what our study focused on.